Technology is accelerating profound changes throughout society, affecting everything we do—how we live, work, produce

 The GSD invites leading companies to engage in transformative work by becoming members of the LDT Industry Advisors Group, a unique philanthropic network wherein experts from industry and the public sector will join with design researchers to shape the future of the built environment—from new materials to landscapes and cities.

 Donations by the Industry Advisors Group will be pooled in the Laboratory for Design Technologies Research Fund to support research.
 Findings are shared through reports and annual events with members of the advisory group.
 To download a PDF with more details, click here.

 Interested in joining the industry advisory group?

-If you would like to learn more about the Laboratory for Design Technologies or would like to participate, please contact our Senior Development Manager, Jocelyn Sanders.
+If you would like to learn more about the Laboratory for Design Technologies or would like to participate, please contact the Managing Director of Regional Development, Courtney Ward.

 The GSD and the Wyss Institute Adaptive Material Technologies platform have unveiled their first jointly developed patent pending system: the Dynamic Daylight Control System.
 The new prototypes have the potential to revolutionize building lighting systems with dramatic environmental and economic impacts.